philipp1993/DynamicMediaBTRouter/README.md

 I can't!
 The hands free profile isn't intended for high quality.
 Use A2DP instead!

 ## What’s left to do?
-Some (minor) things
+Some things
+- Preferences for static redirecting a sometimes lost
-- Adding a delay/pause while opening the bluetooth channel -- currently audio is lost
+- Adding a delay/pause while opening the bluetooth channel (xposed for specific apps) -- currently audio is lost
+    - in general
+- Service stopping if bluetooth is turned off
+    - _Setting:_ stop service if device disconnects
+        - perhaps with service restart option
-- start on boot / on bluetooth device connected _(could currently be done by Tasker)_
+- start on boot / on bluetooth device connected _(could currently be done by Tasker and the intents)_